A remote unpaved road to Aguereberry Point in Death Valley NP

 Is the drive to Aguereberry Point in Death Valley worth it?

-Perched on the crest of the Panamint Springs Area, on the west side of Death Valley National Park, the drive is definitely worth it, and the view is spectacular on a clear day.
+Perched on the crest of the Panamint Springs Area, the drive is definitely worth it, and the view is spectacular on a clear day.
 Because of its westerly setting, this place is one of the best locations to photograph the valley in the afternoon and around sunset.
 It’s a beautiful area full of many interesting things to see.
 From this point on the Panamint Range, one can view the surrounding Panamints extending to the north and south, Mount Charleston to the east, Furnace Creek, and the salt flats of Badwater Basin.
 The road right by the summit, and on the way passes the remains of Harrisburg, a small and long-abandoned mining settlement.

 How to drive in Death Valley National Park?

-When traveling through this area, exercise caution, especially in severe weather conditions.
-Summers bring high temperatures, intense sunlight, and low humidity, with the potential for powerful and sudden storms and flash floods.
-Flash flood damages may lead to road closures.
-Visitors are advised to plan their park visit, stay hydrated, and avoid hiking in extreme heat.
-Travelers should be well-prepared for emergencies, staying on paved roads and carrying extra water.
-Caution is urged on the road to prevent single-car accidents, and drivers should be vigilant for wildlife hazards.
-Hikers and four-wheelers should be self-reliant, well-prepared, and share their plans with someone.
-Cell phone reliance is discouraged due to potential service gaps.
-Safety measures include avoiding mine tunnels, canyons during rainstorms, and being aware of potential wildlife encounters.
-In emergencies, dial 911 from any telephone or cell phone, though cell phones may not work in all areas.
+When traveling through this area, exercise caution, especially during severe weather.
+Summers bring high temperatures, intense sunlight, low humidity, and sudden storms that can cause flash floods and road closures.
+Plan your visit carefully, stay hydrated, and avoid hiking in extreme heat.
+Be prepared for emergencies by staying on paved roads and carrying extra water.
+Drive cautiously to avoid single-car accidents and watch for wildlife hazards.
+Hikers and four-wheelers should be self-reliant and inform someone of their plans.
+Avoid relying solely on cell phones due to potential service gaps.
+Safety tips include avoiding mine tunnels, canyons during rainstorms, and being aware of wildlife encounters.
+Dial 911 in emergencies, but note that cell service may be unreliable.

 Pic: Jim Heald